larryhastings/correlate/README.md

 contributed to the sum of *all* fuzzy matches for `key_a` across all successful matches in `dataset_a`.

-### Why I'm Not Using The Gail-Shipley Algorithm
+### Why correlate Doesn't Use The Gail-Shapley Algorithm

 A friend asked me if this was isomorphic to the Stable Matching Problem:

 https://en.wikipedia.org/wiki/Stable_matching_problem

-Because, if it was, I might be able to use the Gail-Shipley algorithm:
+Because, if it was, I might be able to use the Gail-Shapley algorithm:

 https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm

 I thought about this for quite a while, and I don't think **correlate** maps perfectly onto the stable matching problem.  **correlate**solves a problem that is:

-a) simpler, and
+1. simpler, and
-b) different.
+1. different.

-I think it *could* use Gail-Shipley, but that wouldn't be guaranteed to produce optimal results... and it's more expensive than my "greedy" algorithm.
+I think it *could* use Gail-Shapley, but that wouldn't be guaranteed to produce optimal results... and it's more expensive than my "greedy" algorithm.

 In all the following examples, `A`, `B`, and `C` are values in `dataset_a` (aka "men") and X, Y, and Z are values in `dataset_b` (aka "women").
 The expression `A: XY` means "`A` prefers `X` to `Y`".
 The expression `A:X=1.5` means "when matching `A` and `X`, their score is `1.5`".